-Policy T7 Deliveries, servicing and construction
+• Policy T7 Deliveries, servicing and construction

-In line with Policy 29 D, the council may use S106 legal agreements to secure a financial contribution from development which cannot fully or in part meet servicing, collections, and delivery needs within the site boundary, and which is either identified as having high servicing needs, or as likely having a harmful impact on the surrounding highway.
+In line with Policy 29 D, the council may use S106 legal agreements to secure a financial contribution from development which cannot fully or in part meet servicing, collections, and delivery needs within the site boundary, and which is either identified as having high servicing needs or is likely to have harmful impact on the surrounding highway.

 Applicants will be expected to demonstrate why they are unable to comply with Clause B and C of Policy 29, fully justifying site specific constraints that make on-site servicing untenable.
-The council will consider how on-street servicing impacts on other highway users and uses.
-When it is agreed that the needs cannot be met on-site, the council will use S106 legal agreements to secure mitigation measures and that a flexible loading area is provided on-street.
+The council will consider how on-street servicing impacts on other highway users and uses when determining if the justification provided by the applicant is acceptable.
+When it is agreed that the needs cannot be met on-site, the council will use S106 legal agreements to secure mitigation measures and the provision of an on-street flexible loading area.